Integrate with web or native apps by using Microsoft 365 Agents SDK

 Use the Default Web Chat Embed Code With an agent that has No Authentication security setting enabled, it's available on the Web channel publishing pane in Copilot Studio.
 Note: This option only appears when you have No Authentication selected in Copilot Studio.
 Use the default Web Chat Embed code (without development/code)

-Connect to Copilot Studio with Agents SDK User sign-in Use the Agents SDK connection string or configuration settings to directly integrate to your agent using user credentials using the copilot.
+Connect to Copilot Studio with Agents SDK User sign-in Use the Agents SDK connection string or configuration settings to directly integrate to your agent using user credentials using the agent.
 Configure your app registration for user interactive sign-in

-Use legacy DirectLine to connect to Copilot Studio You can connect to DirectLine using the DirectLine API and should be used where the Agents SDK doesn't support your scenario.
+Use Direct Line to connect to Copilot Studio You can connect to a Copilot Studio agent using the Direct Line API.
+Use it when the Agents SDK doesn't support your scenario.
 Publish an agent to mobile or custom apps

 Prerequisites

-• .NET Core / JS/ Python
+• .NET Core, JavaScript, or Python

-• Packages–Copilot Studio client
+• Packages - Copilot Studio client

-• An agent
+• A Copilot Studio agent

-Methods to Integrate your Copilot Studio agent
+Methods to integrate your Copilot Studio agent

-Copilot Studio Client Samples
+Copilot Studio client samples

 Use these .NET, JavaScript, or Python samples in the following section depending on the language you use:

-1. Download the Copilot Studio client Sample from the Microsoft 365 Agents SDK.
+1. Download the Copilot Studio client sample from the Microsoft 365 Agents SDK.

 2. Get the appropriate sample for .NET, JavaScript, or Python from the Copilot Studio Client Samples.